awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 ## Requirements

-### addSourceIdentifierToSubscription(input:​completion:​)
+### addSourceIdentifierToSubscription(input:completion:)

 Adds a source identifier to an existing event notification subscription.

 ``` swift
 func addSourceIdentifierToSubscription(input: AddSourceIdentifierToSubscriptionInput, completion: @escaping (ClientRuntime.SdkResult<AddSourceIdentifierToSubscriptionOutputResponse, AddSourceIdentifierToSubscriptionOutputError>) -> Void)
 ```

-### addTagsToResource(input:​completion:​)
+### addTagsToResource(input:completion:)

 Adds metadata tags to an Amazon DocumentDB resource.
 You can use these tags with cost allocation reporting to track costs that are associated with Amazon DocumentDB resources or in a Condition statement in an Identity and Access Management (IAM) policy for Amazon DocumentDB.

 ``` swift
 func addTagsToResource(input: AddTagsToResourceInput, completion: @escaping (ClientRuntime.SdkResult<AddTagsToResourceOutputResponse, AddTagsToResourceOutputError>) -> Void)
 ```

-### applyPendingMaintenanceAction(input:​completion:​)
+### applyPendingMaintenanceAction(input:completion:)

 Applies a pending maintenance action to a resource (for example, to an Amazon DocumentDB instance).

 ``` swift
 func applyPendingMaintenanceAction(input: ApplyPendingMaintenanceActionInput, completion: @escaping (ClientRuntime.SdkResult<ApplyPendingMaintenanceActionOutputResponse, ApplyPendingMaintenanceActionOutputError>) -> Void)
 ```

-### copyDBClusterParameterGroup(input:​completion:​)
+### copyDBClusterParameterGroup(input:completion:)

 Copies the specified cluster parameter group.